 - Add the oil and beat again until well incorporated.⅓ cup oil

-- Fold in chocolate chips using a spatula.¼ cup semi-sweet chocolate chips or carob chips
+- Fold in chocolate chips.¼ cup semi-sweet chocolate chips or carob chips

 - Use a small cookie scoop (or a tablespoon) and scoop small balls of dough onto the prepared baking sheets, spacing them about 2 inches apart.
 Bake for 9 minutes.